The Punisher (1989 film): Plot

-He is able to save most of the children and commandeers a bus to get the kidnapped children to safety.
-However prior to this Tommy Franco, the son of Gianni Franco, had been taken away to Yakuza headquarters.
-When driving the busload of kids, the Punisher runs into a police roadblock and is arrested.
-While in custody Castle is reunited with one of his old partners, who warns his multiple killings will likely get him executed, however at a later point Castle is broken out of jail by Franco's men.
-Franco admits he brought this on himself as the hit on Castle's family was an error, and persuades the Punisher to help him save his son.
-Castle agrees to work with his old enemy for the sake of stopping the Japanese criminal underworld from taking root in America.
+While in custody, Castle is reunited with one of his old partners, who warns that his multiple killings will likely get him executed, to which Frank is ambivalent, stating that Frank is already dead.
+He is now just the Punisher.
+Soon afterward, Franco breaks Frank out of custody to aid him in saving his son from the Yakuza and destroying Lady Tanaka's plans.
+He expresses regret that the bomb killed Castle's family, but Frank insists that when they defeat the Yakuza, Franco will die.

-Franco and the Punisher raid the Yakuza headquarters, fight and kill all the Yakuza, including Lady Tanaka and her daughter.
+Franco and the Punisher raid the Yakuza headquarters, eventually killing Lady Tanaka.
 Upon being reunited with his son, Franco betrays the Punisher, but the Punisher defends himself and kills Franco.
 Franco's son Tommy then threatens the Punisher for killing his father, but cannot bring himself to take revenge.
-Castle warns Gianni Franco's son, Tommy Franco, to "stay a good boy, and grow up to be a good man", not following his father's misdeeds.
-He also warns he will return should the boy commit any crimes, then disappears.
+Castle warns Tommy to "grow up to be a good man" and not follow his father's misdeeds.
 The police arrive, only to find no trace of the Punisher.
-Meanwhile, at his lair, Castle narrates that he'll be waiting "in the shadows".
+Meanwhile, at his lair, Castle maintains that he will be waiting "in the shadows".